Updated July 11, 2022

 based in the literature, not firsthand observation of the pertinent specimens.
 I encourage others to test these taxa to confirm these hypothetical interrelationships.

 after reading Billet (2010), who wrote: “Intriguing similarities are also detected in the anterior dentition of Pyrotherium and the Casamayoran notoungulate Notostylops.
 These resemblances suggest a unique relationship between Pyrotheria and Notoungulata, specifically between Pyrotheria and Notostylops.”
-The large reptile tree does not confirm that relationship.
-Rather the former (Fig. 3) is a derived marsupial while the latter is a derived placental.
+The LRT confirms that relationship.
+Both are derived marsupials.

 Ameghino F 1897.
 Mamiferos Cretaceos de la Argentina – Boletin Instituto Geografico Argentino 18:406-521.